VONBLESS/DataStream/README.md

 ## About
-Implemented a real-time metadata streaming solution using PostgreSQL, enabling Atlan to capture and store near-instantaneous updates to metadata from various sources.
+Implemented a real-time metadata streaming solution using PostgreSQL, enabling capturing and store near-instantaneous updates to metadata from various sources.

 ## Features